mdn/content/files/en-us/web/css/position/index.md

 {{EmbedLiveSample('Sticky position with all the inset boundaries set', '', '300px')}}

-After you put both the bulbs in their right place, you'll notice that the bulbs act as relatively positioned inside the inset area.
-But as soon as they get moved out of the inset area they get fixed(stick) to the inset boundary in that direction.
+When you put both bulbs in their proper place, you'll notice that they are relatively positioned inside the inset area.
+When you move them out of the inset area, they are fixed (sticky) to the inset boundary in that direction.

 ## Specifications